mohit8120/To-Do-App/README.md

 # Steps to run the app

-# FIRST CLONE THE PROJECT FROM GITHUB AND OPEN THE FOLDER IN VS STUDIO
+# FIRST CLONE THE PROJECT FROM GITHUB AND OPEN THE FOLDER IN VS STUDIO FOR EXAMPLE -: C:\Users\USERNAME\To-Do project\todo-list-app

 Step-1 run this command in vs code terminal
 # npm install -g create-react-app